-Whether you are new to Macau or have lived here for years, the typhoon caught us all off guard.
+Whether you are new to Macau or have lived here for years, last year’s typhoon caught us all off guard.
 With the benefit of hindsight, here are some suggestions—for tenants and owners alike—to be better prepared for future typhoons.

 Take out home contents insurance.
 It’s important to check the small print that cover is provided for damage caused by flooding and typhoon 3 and above.
 We’ve been greatly surprised that not one of our tenants had insured their personal possessions, and several lost many thousands of dollars of electronic equipment, TV, sound systems, laptops, and furnishings, such as sofas and bed mattresses.